 Misdemeanor Charges In Kentucky

 Class A Misdemeanor

-Criminal charges classified as class A misdemeanors in the state of Kentucky can result in a maximum prison term of one year, a maximum fine of $500, or both.
-Class A Misdemeanors include, but are not limited to, the examples of misdemeanors:
+Criminal charges classified as Class A misdemeanors in the state of Kentucky can result in a maximum jail term of one year, a maximum fine of $500, or both.
+Class A misdemeanors include, but are not limited to:

 Class B Misdemeanor

-Less serious crimes classified as Class B misdemeanors are punishable by a maximum of 90 days in jail, a fine of no more than $250, or both a jail sentence and a fine.
-What is referred to as a “violation” is a class of infractions that is even less serious and only carries a punishment of up to $250.
+Less serious crimes are classified as Class B misdemeanors and are punishable by a maximum of 90 days in jail, a fine of no more than $250, or both a jail sentence and a fine.
+Even lower than Class B misdemeanors are what is referred to as “violations,” which is a class of infractions carry no jail time and a punishment of up to $250.
 Class B misdemeanors include, but are not limited to, the following offenses:

 Can a Drug Crime Be a Misdemeanor?

 In Kentucky, the possession of controlled substances without a prescription is unlawful.
 The type and amount of controlled substances in your possession will determine the charges and penalties you face.
 For example, a small amount of marijuana will result in a misdemeanor charge, while a small amount of fentanyl will result in a felony charge.

 Going to Jail For a Misdemeanor in Kentucky